-This expression matches a minimum number of events of the same type within the specified time window.
-N must be greater than or equal to 1.
+This expression matches a minimum number of events of the same type within the specified time window. \mathbb{N} must be greater than or equal to 1.

-NOTE: If you set N to 1, the trigger ignores the specified time window and the expression behaves the same as One event of a specific type.
+NOTE: If you set \mathbb{N} to 1, the trigger ignores the specified time window and the expression behaves the same as One event of a specific type.

 If you use a base event, the trigger does not evaluate any attribute values on the incoming event.
-For example, if you set N to 2 and specify AppManager .
+For example, if you set N to 2 and specify AppManager.
 Event, the trigger initiates a work item when it matches at least two AppManager events within the specified time window.

 '''

-■ Any 2 or more AppManager.Event events ×
+■ Any 2 or more AppManager.
+Event events ×

 '''

 If you use a named event, the trigger ensures the event matches the specified attribute values on the named event.
-For example, if you set N to 2 and create a named event called NT\ServiceDown, where the event type is AppManager.
-Event and the value for the AppManager KS Name attribute is NT\ServiceDown, the trigger initiates a work item when at least two events with the specified values arrive within the specified time window.
+For example, if you set N to 2 and create a named event called NT_ServiceDown, where the event type is AppManager.
+Event and the value for the AppManager KS Name attribute is NT_ServiceDown, the trigger initiates a work item when at least two events with the specified values arrive within the specified time window.

 '''

+■ Has All of the following (Time window: 2 Minutes )

 ■ Any 2 or more NT ServiceDown events ×

 '''